Watch Case Materials Explained: Steel, Titanium, Gold & More

 Stainless steel is the most common watch case material.

-Higher-end brands sometimes use 904L steel, known for increased corrosion resistance and slightly brighter polish.
+Some higher-end brands use 904L stainless steel, which offers increased corrosion resistance and can achieve a slightly brighter polish.

 - Heavier than titanium

-For most collectors, stainless steel is the safest and most versatile choice.
+For most collectors, stainless steel remains the safest and most versatile case material.

 Titanium